lieuzhenghong/form-letterer/README.md

 ![Image of letter generation](./img/letters.png)

-Files will be generated in the 'build' folder. **Please create a empty build folder in the directory first!**

 Anything wrapped in ``backticks`` will be grabbed from the CSV.

 Anything in `{{brackets}}` will be `eval()'ed`.
 I often find myself using `round()` and ternary expressions (`x if y else z`).

+## Important notes

+Files will be generated in the 'build' folder. **Please create a empty build folder in the directory first!**

+File names will be generated using the 'name' column of `data.csv`.
+The name of the files will be `letter_{name}.docx`. **Please ensure that your data.csv has a column called 'name'!**

 ## Example
 ```